-The PBL committee meets on a regular basis to discuss playground/classroom needs and concerns, behaviour management, rewards and issues arising.
+Teachers meet on a regular basis to discuss playground needs and concerns, behaviour management, rewards and issues arising.
 Regular tracking of students and behavioural concerns is undertaken during these meetings and information is used to guide and inform decisions and future directions regarding student welfare.